IBM/aspera-cli/CONTRIBUTING.md

 ## Docker image build

-The template: `Dockerfile.tmpl.erb` allows customization of the optional copying of the `aspera-cli.gem` file, as opposed to installing from <rubygems.org>.
-It also supports customizing the retrieval of the SDK.
+The template: `Dockerfile.tmpl.erb` allows building the container image either using a local gem file file or from <rubygems.org>.

 ### Default image build